instadw/instadwell-blog/_posts/2025-10-22-how-to-find-safe-pgs-spaces-in-hyderabad.md

 * Deposit: How much, refundable or not, terms.
 * Hidden charges: Electricity-bill policy (some PGs charge at commercial rates), water charges, penalties for late payment, guest stay charges.
 One Reddit poster noted:

-> “you can find 2-sharing at around ₹12k, but the problem is the electricity bill could be on the higher side because of the old ACs in PGs.” ([Reddit][5])
+> “you can find 2-sharing at around ₹12k, but the problem is the electricity bill could be on the higher side because of the old ACs in PGs.”

 * Notice period / termination conditions: If you must leave early, what happens to deposit/advance.

 ### 4.6 Reputation, Reviews & Visit In-Person

 * Online reviews on portals, Reddit, property listing sites, referrals from people you know.
 * Visit the PG physically (or request a video tour).
 Verify what you saw online matches reality.
-According to one guide: “Visit the PG yourself or take a video tour – don’t rely only on photos online.” ([RentOk][6])
+According to one guide: “Visit the PG yourself or take a video tour – don’t rely only on photos online.”
 * Talk to current tenants: Ask whether the management is responsive, whether security is good, whether food is ok, whether any issues persist.

 ---

-## 5. Best Localities in Hyderabad for PGs
+## **Best Localities in Hyderabad for PGs**

 Here are recommended areas in Hyderabad that are popular and (relatively) safe and convenient for PGs, especially for professionals/students.